 Ok, why are we talking about brushes in relation to thin paint?
 How is this relevant?

-Well, the type of brush you choose to create a background or fine detail can lead to create more layers of paint or load more paint than you intend.
+Well, the type of brush you choose, my favorites being these ones, can lead to creating more layers of paint or loading more paint than you intend.

 How to Easily Thin Out Thick Acrylic Paint